Expert Advice On Improving Your Home

 • Heat pump: Heat pumps move warm and cool air between your home and outside.
 They don't generate their own heating and cooling, so they work more effectively in more mild climates and may not be as effective during Allen's hot summers.

-• Packaged heating and air: Packaged HVAC systems are more popular in smaller homes.
-These systems consist of a single combined heating and cooling unit, typically located in an attic or basement.
-This unit tends to be compact, efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems work best in smaller houses.
+They consist of a single combined heating and air conditioning unit, usually located in an attic or basement.
+This unit is typically compact, cost-effective, and straightforward to maintain.

 HVAC Unit TypeCost